ministryofjustice/data-platform-products/data-products/_docs/data-dictionary.md

 - `name` - the name of the column as seen by users.
 This should be kept relatively short, and we suggest avoiding spaces or hyphens
 - `description` - additonal free text information about the column
-- `data-type` - one of string, int (integer), float, date
+- `data-type` - one of string, int (integer), float, date, time, or datetime
 - `column-type` - either `fact` or `dimension`.
-In this case the "fact' is the numeric value for prison population, and the two dimensions are "Offence" and "Date".
-So a user could use the dimension values "Theft offences" and "31st Dec 2022" to find a particular population value (fact) - 758.
+In this case the "fact" is the numeric value for prison population, and the two dimensions are "Offence" and "Date".
+So a user could use the dimension values "Theft offences" and "31st Dec 2022" to find a particular prison population value (fact) - 758 ([source](https://www.gov.uk/government/statistics/offender-management-statistics-quarterly-july-to-september-2022)).
 - `reference-table` is optional for dimension columns.
 If the dimension contains a code or ID which refers to a lookup table, the name of that table should be supplied here.
 The reference table must contain a matching column - by name and type - on which to perform joins and lookups.

 ### Dates and "primary period" columns